Bain Case Interview Prep: Everything You Need to Know

 After your first round interviews, you should hear back from Bain within a week or two on whether you have been invited for a second round or final round interview.

-Second round interviews consist of two to three 40-minute interviews.
+Final round interviews consist of two to three 40-minute interviews.
 One of the interviews will be focused on behavioral and fit interview questions with a mini-case if there is time.
 The remaining interviews will focus primarily on case interviews.
+You'll be interviewed by a mix of Senior Managers, Associate Partners, and Partners.

 In some countries, Bain uses a written case interview in their second round of interviews.
 You’ll be given 90 minutes to review a 20-page packet of information to fill in 5 pre-made slides.